 4. Begin repeating your mantra silently to yourself without moving your tongue or lips.
 The repetition of your mantra is soft, gentle, and relaxed.
 There is no need to force it.
 The mantra does not need to correlate with the breath, though some people prefer to do so.
 For example, if using So Hum as your mantra, you could silently repeat So on your inhalation and Hum on your exhalation.
 If you choose to correlate your mantra with your breath, do not become overly fixated on this.
 As your meditation continues, allow the breath to fall away into its own rhythm.
 The repetition of your mantra should be almost effortless.
 Sometimes it is helpful to imagine that rather than repeating the mantra to yourself, you are actually listening to it being whispered in your ear.

 5. Do not try and stop your thoughts or empty your mind.
-As you continue with this process, you will inevitably find that you drift away from the mantra.
-It is human nature for the mind to wander.
+As you continue with this meditative process, you will inevitably find that you drift away from the mantra.
+It is human nature and normal for the mind to wander.
 Do not try and stop your thoughts or "empty your mind."
-Whenever you become aware that your attention has drifted away from your mantra to thoughts or any other distractions, simply return to silently repeating the mantra.
+Whenever you become aware that your attention has drifted away from your mantra to thoughts or any other distractions while meditating, simply return to silently repeating the mantra.

 6. Stop repeating the mantra.
 After approximately 20 to 30 minutes, you may stop repeating your mantra and continue sitting with your eyes closed.
 Be sure to spend a few minutes relaxing with your eyes closed before resuming activity.
 You may use a timer with a very gentle, low-volume sound.
 Many people use their cell phones as meditation timers.
 You can download a meditation timer app on your smart phone or choose a soothing sound on your phone's built-in timer.
 Be sure to turn the volume down very low as you don't want to be startled out of your meditation.